On the Piatetski-Shapiro construction for integral models of Shimura varieties: Introduction

-To prove Theorem \ref{Thm:FixedpointIntegralIntroduction} over $\mathbb{C}$, we argue on the level of $\mathbb{C}$-points and reduce to a concrete question about fixed points of adelic double quotients.
-To tackle such questions, we use the methods of non-abelian group cohomology.
-Results from \cite{SerreGaloisCohomology} immediately imply that for $K \subset \hoaf$ a $\Gamma$-stable compact open subgroup, the natural map
+To compute these fixed points, we argue on the level of $\mathbb{C}$-points and reduce to a concrete question about fixed points of adelic double quotients.
+To tackle the resulting questions, we use the methods of non-abelian group cohomology.
+These general methods tell us that the natural morphism of action groupoids\footnote{The group $\hy$ does typically not satisfy Milne's axiom SV5, see Lemma \ref{Lem:SV5}, and so the action of $\h(\mathbb{Q})$ on $\mathsf{Y} \times \haf / K$ is typically not free even for sufficiently small $K$.}